GoogleCloudPlatform/cluster-toolkit/examples/README.md

 [compute partition](#compute-partition) that should be used for any performance analysis.

-Quota required for this example:
+Quota required for this example in selected region:

 * Cloud Filestore API: Basic HDD (Standard) capacity (GB) per region: **1,024 GB**
 * Cloud Filestore API: High Scale SSD capacity (GB) per region: **10,240 GiB** - _min